MARKET SNAPSHOT: S&P 500 On Track For 6th Win In A Row As Stock Futures Edge Higher

 Gun-maker stocks such as Smith & Wesson parent American Outdoor Brands Corp.(AOBC) and Sturm, Ruger & Co.
 Inc. (RGR) also could see another active session after rallying Monday (http://www.marketwatch.com/story/gun-maker-stocks-surge-after-mass-shooting-in-las-vegas-2017-10-02).
 They often gain when traders think stricter regulations are coming, as sales can get a lift ahead of any change.

 Home builder Lennar Corp.
-(LEN) and payroll processor Paychex Inc.(PAYX) are among the companies expected to post earnings before the opening bell.
+(LEN) traded higher ahead of the open after better-than-anticipated quarterly results (http://www.marketwatch.com/story/lennars-stock-set-for-rally-after-profit-and-sales-beat-expectations-2017-10-03), and payroll processor Paychex Inc.(PAYX) is also among the companies expected to post earnings before the opening bell.

 What could help drive the market?